eclipse-kura/kura/docs/java-application-development/deploy-and-debug-applications.md

 Close the dialog by clicking the **OK** button.

+!!! warning
-{% include alerts.html message="The remote target device must have port 1450 open in its firewall, in order to allow mToolkit o make a connection to its OSGi framework.
-If this port is not opened, refer to the section [Open Port for OSGi Remote Connection](#open-port-for-osgi-remote-connection)." %}
+The remote target device must have port 1450 open in its firewall, in order to allow mToolkit o make a connection to its OSGi framework.
+If this port is not opened, refer to the section [Open Port for OSGi Remote Connection](#open-port-for-osgi-remote-connection).

 Right-click the framework icon name and select **Connect Framework**.
 The list of installed bundles and deployment packages should be